rootstrap/blog/content/iOS/RSFormView/RSFormView.md

 - The FormView makes a callback to its delegate whenever a change is made, so there you can update any view dependant on the data entered.
 (For example  enable/disable a submit button).
 - You can easily collect the entered data by iterating the items array of your FormViewModel.
 - Ability to manually mark items invalid, useful when you have backend validation.
+- Ability to use TextFieldView (component inserted to FormViewCells) with no need of a FormView.

 ### What needs to be improved?